 "I would like to have him with us.
 Having said that, I do not know whether or not he is able to drive a Formula 1 car".

-The first Bahrain Grand Prix will be raced on Sunday 4th April 2004.
+The first Bahrain Grand Prix will be held on Sunday 4 April 2004.
 Is the circuit ready?

 "It is absolutely perfect.
 It is an amazing facility".

-Then it is China’s turn on Sunday 26th September 2004: will the expansion to the East continue?
+It is then China's turn to held a race, which will be on Sunday 26 September 2004.
+Will the expansion to the East continue?

 "We will go to Istanbul in 2005 and maybe in Italy in 2007.
 The change is inevitable because the new markets are in the East.
 Europe will become the Third World within a decade.
 The Grand Prix organizers are historically businessmen.
 Today, the governments do.
 Hosting a Grand Prix offers a world advertising showcase at low cost".

-How are the negotiations with the manufacturers on Formula 1’s profit-share going so far?
+How are the negotiations going so far with the manufacturers regarding Formula 1's profit-share?

 "A few details are missing.
 There will never be an alternative championship".

+Let's recap the 2003 Australian weekend.
+Ferrari dominated Friday and Saturday's sessions.
+The race did not reflect the initial pecking order, due to the Safety Car conditions.
+The rest of the championship became significant.
+The Ferrari team lost the enormous performance edge from the dominant 2002 season.
+Williams became competitive from Monte-Carlo onwards.
+McLaren regularly scored points with Kimi Räikkönen.
+The Fin ended the season with a passionate head-to-head with Michael Schumacher.
+This is the reason why the reigning champions invites everyone to be cautious at the start of the season. everyone has to contend with many variables and innovations.
 For example, the one-engine rule is yet to be metabolized.
 Ferrari, Williams and Renault do around 280 kilometres before the race.
-Coulthard and Räikkönen stop at 200 kilometres for fear of an engine failure.
-Overall though, a new element of uncertainty enlivens the competition.
-On the other hand, Sunday’s double qualifying sessions are not nice.
-The first half, which last almost an hour, is useless.
+Coulthard and Räikkönen stop at 200 kilometres, in order to avoid an engine failure.
+A new element of uncertainty is enlivening the competition.
+On the other hand, the double qualifying sessions on Saturday are not nice.
+The first half of the session lasts almost an hour and is useless.
 One car at a time has to go out on track for one flying lap.
 What is the point of it?
-The goal is to determine in what order the drivers have to start the second part of qualifying.
-The drivers are also perplexed by this as well.
+The goal is to determine the order in which the drivers have to start the second part of qualifying.
+The drivers are also perplexed by this rule.
 Jarno Trulli recounts:

 "I tried to reach the finish line without any damage during the first part of qualifying.
 I then concentrated on the session that allows us to try achieve pole position".